qhansen628/FMRI_Similarity_CNN/README.md

+Note in 2025:
+I have been attempting to improve on this experiment to see if the lack of improvement in classification performance was a bug in the code or if it was the FMRI data and have upgraded to a more readable tf.keras implementation of the network.
+From what I've found so far is that the CORNETz implementation (basically alexnet) is correct, and the pairwise representation similarity auxillary loss function is also correct and if I use a pretrained CNN as the teacher for the similarity targets and pretrain a student network with only the representational similarity loss it subsequently learns the classification task faster than the teacher network.
+This strongly suggests that something about the FMRI reprepresentational similarities must be re-evaluated, or maybe a different FMRI dataset should be used...
+Currently I don't have free GPU access and Tensorflow-metal has a bug at the moment that makes it unusable with my M4 mac mini so I will have to update with later when I find affordable compute to train a signiicant number of models.

+Also this repo was based on a repo from Cassidy Pirlot who was extending the project with CCA, and prior Sahir was working on the project extended by adding PCA on the neural recordings.
+The original paper this work extends is Feder et. al 2019.
+The work I did ontop of this was update to tf2.0, Preprocessed FMRI data from a human dataset, and replicated the prior experiements with this hunman dataset instead of using neural recordings from the visual cortex anesthetized monkeys.

 # FMRI_Similarity_CNN
  For my first psychology undergraduate research project.
 The corresponding paper is "independent_study.pdf" Using either representational similarity analysis or canonical correlation analysis with fmri data to try improve object recognition in a CNN